-Let’s take a painful trip down memory lane.
+Let us take a painful trip down memory lane.
+Yes, this trip is going way back.
 The year is

 2000.
+We have all stepped into the new millennium.
+BUT!
 Dial-up internet screeches in the background, the internet is slower than

 your math teacher explaining algebra, NSYNC’s ‘Bye Bye Bye’ is the bop and

 a little-known search engine called Google is just 2 years old.
+Yeah, almost nobody has cellphones or internet and your television was the best encyclopedia.
 The dotcom era

 is still a wild frontier (remember dial-up tones and AOL Instant Messenger?).
+It was a laidback but lively times back then.
 Then

 on 23rd February, Jennifer Lopez steps onto the Grammy red carpet in a sheer

 jungle-print Versace gown.
+It was a crazy fashio statement!
 The dress plunges daringly low which lit a frenzy that would rewrite tech history.
+Nobody could imagine that it was going to blow the whole world away in an unimaginable way.
 Like a glitter bomb in a library, Jennifer Lopez

 shows up to the Grammys in a dress so iconic, that it made the entire planet

 collectively yell – “I NEED TO SEE THAT AGAIN!”
+This dress was something else entirely.
 But guess what?
-You couldn’t.
+You couldn’t see it again.

 Welcome to the Stone Age, folks.